Converge FiberXers: 2022–2024: Early seasons

 Throughout the 2022 PBA Philippine Cup, Converge made numerous trades, bringing in young talents Tyrus Hill and David Murrell in a trade with the NLEX Road Warriors, as well as Kurt Lojera in a trade with the Blackwater Bossing which saw veteran big man Yousef Tafa depart the team.
 Mid-conference, Converge traded Robbie Herndon to the San Miguel Beermen in exchange for SMB's second-round picks for seasons 48 and 49 while also trading Lojera and Ben Adamos to the Phoenix Super LPG Fuel Masters for Aljun Melecio, and Kris Porter.
 In their first conference in the PBA, Converge finished 7th place in the elimination round with a 5–6 record.
 They were matched against TNT Tropang Giga, who held twice-to-beat advantage, requiring Converge to win two games back-to-back.
 The FiberXers lost to TNT in the first game, eliminating the team from the playoffs.

 Ahead of the 2022–23 PBA Commissioner's Cup, Cariaso was released as the head coach of the team and was replaced by Aldin Ayo.
 Converge then made even more trades which saw Barkley Eboña join the team from Blackwater in exchange for Hill, Michael DiGregorio, and RK Ilagan.
 The team also brought in Jerrick Balanza in a trade with the NorthPort Batang Pier in exchange for Allyn Bulanadi.
 The team also signed Quincy Miller as their import for the conference.
 The team saw improvement in their second conference, finishing 4th with an 8–4 record.
 However, the team suffered another quarterfinals exit with a sweep from SMB in the best-of-three series.

 For the 2023 PBA Governors' Cup, the FiberXers signed free agent Bradwyn Guinto.
 For a brief period, assistant coach Danny Ildefonso also joined the team due to injuries to other players.
 Like in their inaugural conference, Converge placed 7th and were defeated by advantage holders San Miguel Beermen in one game, yet another quarterfinals exit.

 During the 2023 off-season, Converge made more moves.
 Among the team's acquisitions include Adrian Wong from the Magnolia Chicken Timplados Hotshots, Mike Nieto from the Rain or Shine Elasto Painters, and free agents Keith Zaldivar and Mac Tallo.
 Converge also drafted Schonny Winston and BJ Andrade during the PBA season 48 draft.
 On the other hand, the team released Maverick Ahanmisi, who has since signed with Barangay Ginebra San Miguel, Jeron Teng, and Barkley Eboña.

 Despite these player moves, Converge finished both conferences in dead last after recording just three wins combined, leading to rumors of the team to be tanking to acquire the first overall pick of the PBA season 49 draft.
-There were also a couple of player depatures during the season as Mac Tallo was terminated after playing in ligang labas, while Jerrick Balanza was traded to Magnolia for the team's second-round pick in season 49.
+There were also a couple of player departures during the season as Mac Tallo was terminated after playing in ligang labas, while Jerrick Balanza was traded to Magnolia for the team's second-round pick in season 49.